Place Report: Ninja Walking in Bow Market

 gimbal3

-Gimbal tech gave me confidence.
+Gimbal tech gave you confidence.
 Too much confidence.

-Because when i took my Osmo Pocket on a trip around Bow Market, my footage looked surprisingly shaky, bouncy even.
+Because when you take your Osmo Pocket on a trip around Bow Market, your footage looks surprisingly shaky, bouncy even.

-I got home and searched the interwebs.
-I discovered that I needed to learn... the Ninja Walk.
+When you get home and search the interwebs, you discover that you needed to learn... the Ninja Walk.

 Not quite there yet, but smoother.